Treatment of Melanoma Skin Cancer, by Stage

 For melanomas in sensitive areas on the face, some doctors may use Mohs surgery or even imiquimod cream if surgery might be disfiguring, although not all doctors agree with these uses.

 Stage I melanoma is treated by wide excision (surgery to remove the melanoma as well as a margin of normal skin around it).
-The amount of normal skin removed depends on the thickness and location of the melanoma, but no more than 2 cm (4/5 inch) of normal skin needs to be removed from all sides of the melanoma.
-Wider margins make healing more difficult and have not been found to help people live longer.
+The margin of normal skin removed depends on the thickness and location of the melanoma.

 Some doctors may recommend a sentinel lymph node biopsy, especially if the melanoma is stage IB or has other characteristics that make it more likely to have spread to the lymph nodes.
-This is an option that you and your doctor should discuss.
+You and your doctor should discuss this option.

-If cancer cells are found on the sentinel lymph node biopsy, a lymph node dissection (removal of all lymph nodes near the cancer) is often recommended, but it’s not clear if it can improve survival.
-Some doctors may recommend adjuvant (additional) treatment with interferon after the lymph node surgery as well.
+If cancer cells are found on the sentinel lymph node biopsy, a lymph node dissection (removal of all lymph nodes near the cancer) is often recommended, but it’s not clear if this improves survival.
+Some doctors may recommend adjuvant (additional) treatment with interferon after the lymph node surgery.
+Other drugs or perhaps vaccines might be options as part of a clinical trial to try to lower the chance the melanoma will come back.

 Wide excision (surgery to remove the melanoma and a margin of normal skin around it) is the standard treatment for stage II melanoma.
-The amount of normal skin removed depends on the thickness and location of the melanoma, but it should be no more than 2 cm (4/5 inch) around all sides of the melanoma.
+The amount of normal skin removed depends on the thickness and location of the melanoma.

 Because the melanoma may have spread to lymph nodes near the melanoma, many doctors recommend a sentinel lymph node biopsy as well.
 This is an option that you and your doctor should discuss.
 If it is done and the sentinel node contains cancer cells, then a lymph node dissection (where all the lymph nodes in that area are surgically removed) will probably be done at a later date.